dgrawunder/fm/README.md

 fm-domain
 =========

-Domain part of a Ruby based housekeeping software
+Domain part of a housekeeping software written in Ruby